Chart Color Schemes

 Belgrave - Selby has shown very soft population growth performance across periods assessed by AreaSearch

-Belgrave-Selby's population is 10,045 as of November 2025, according to AreaSearch's analysis.
-This represents an increase of 40 people since the 2021 Census, which reported a population of 10,005.
-The change is inferred from ABS's estimated resident population of 9,992 in June 2024 and an additional 29 validated new addresses since the Census date.
+As of Nov 2025, Belgrave - Selby's population is around 10,045.
+This reflects an increase since the 2021 Census, which reported a population of 10,005.
+The change is inferred from ABS data showing an estimated resident population of 9,992 in June 2024 and an additional 29 validated new addresses since the Census date.
 This results in a population density ratio of 180 persons per square kilometer.
-Belgrave-Selby's growth rate of 0.4% since the census is within 2.9 percentage points of the SA3 area's growth rate of 3.3%, indicating competitive growth fundamentals.
+Belgrave - Selby's growth rate of 0.4% since the census is within 2.9 percentage points of its SA3 area (3.3%), indicating competitive growth fundamentals.
 Natural growth contributed approximately 53.2% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023, adjusted using weighted aggregation from LGA to SA2 levels.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch uses VIC State Government's Regional/LGA projections released in 2023, adjusted using weighted aggregation from LGA to SA2 levels.
 Growth rates by age group are applied across all areas for years 2032 to 2041.
-According to these projections, Belgrave-Selby's population is expected to decline by 239 persons by 2041.
-However, the 75 to 84 age group is projected to increase by 389 people during this period.
+According to these projections, Belgrave - Selby's population is expected to decline by 239 persons by 2041.
+However, specific age cohorts are anticipated to grow, notably the 75 to 84 age group, projected to increase by 389 people over this period.

 Frequently Asked Questions - Population